 Seeds, the size of a grain of rice, are implanted inside the body.
 They're placed in the prostate between the scrotum and anus.
 Higher doses of radiation can be used with this method.
 The seeds can be:

-In some cases, you may need more than one type.
+In some cases, you may need more than one type of brachytherapy.

 Alpha emitter radiation therapy is delivered to the cancer through an IV.
 It’s used to kill cancer that’s spread to the bones.